Key dates in NBA history:

 In an unprecedented move, a three-team trade that would have sent Chris Paul from the New Orleans Hornets to the Los Angeles Lakers is vetoed by Commissioner David Stern.
 With the NBA owning a majority-stake in the Hornets, the trade was overturned amid pressure from other team owners who opposed the transaction.
-Paul was subsequently traded to the Los Angeles Clippers before the NBA sold the Hornets to New Orleans Saints owner Tom Benson.
+Paul was subsequently traded to the LA Clippers before the NBA sold the Hornets to New Orleans Saints owner Tom Benson.

 December 9, 1988

 Jerry Sloan was named head coach of the Utah Jazz, replacing Frank Layden, who resigned as head coach.
 Sloan’s coaching tenure with the Jazz is the longest current term of service among head coaches in the NBA.

 Kevin Johnson of Phoenix became the 13th NBA player to record 10 steals in a game, during the Suns’ 114-95 win over visiting Washington.